In the more-prostrate form of Yew it is easily confused with :

 It is not possible to use the size of lichens on the bark as an indication of Yew tree age, since neither lichens nor mosses seem able to colonize the bark of Yew trees.
 This is possibly due to the inhibitory nature of the extensive poisons within most parts of the Yew Tree (apart from the fleshy part of the red arils).

 Many old trees become hollow inside, losing the heart-wood, and are better able to withstand the ravages of storms as a result.
 Since the sap of a tree rises just underneath the bark, the tree really has no desperate need for the inner mart of the wood, and many that have rotted away actually survive longer than those that have not.
 This must be because, structurally, the stiffness of any object depends more upon its outer circumference than its inner.
-Getting rid of ~90% of the weight of the tree whilst retaining ~90% of the stiffness seems a good strategy, which structural engineers apply to modern constructions.
+Getting rid of much of the weight of the tree whilst retaining most of the stiffness seems a good strategy - which structural engineers apply to modern constructions.

 In the case of Yew Trees, the wood is permeated by toxic diterpenoids which are mostly anti-fungal.
-The Author surmises that, over millenia, these diterpenoids are either changed into less toxic substances or otherwise dissipate, allowing fungi to invade the inner wood.
+Your Author surmises that, over millennia, these diterpenoids are either changed into less toxic substances or otherwise dissipate, allowing fungi to invade the inner wood and make them hollow.